Stanzin7/Mozilla-Addon-Assistant/README.md

 While you can view and interact with the design elements by running the project locally, please note that the full chatbot functionalities are not provided here.

-To experience the full capabilities of the FireExtend chatbot, please refer to the hosted version or contact the repository owner for more details.
+To experience the full capabilities of the FireExtend chatbot, please contact me!

 ## Contribution